Transforma logo

 • Matt Arnott

-This report summarises the Transforma Insights view on the ‘Connected Batteries’ IoT market found in the Transforma Insights Connected Things IoT forecast.
+This report summarises Transforma Insights’ views on the ‘Connected Batteries’ IoT market, found in the Transforma Insights Connected Things IoT forecast.
 The report covers details on the evolution of battery technology, beginning with traditional batteries with no communication technologies, up to current batteries with built-in connectivity.
-It covers different sizes of batteries, from large, grid scale batteries to small portable batteries.
-Mostly concentrated in developed regions such as North America and Europe, the market for batteries is typically triggered by the local electricity utility provider in the case of grid and microgrid, and consumers in the case of in-building and portable batteries.
+It covers different sizes of batteries, from large, grid-scale batteries to small portable batteries.
+Mostly concentrated in developed regions such as North America and Europe, the market for batteries is typically triggered by local electricity utility providers in the case of grids and microgrids, and consumers in the case of in-building and portable batteries.
 The report also describes the reasons for the increasing adoption of batteries such as increasing usage and cost of electricity, focus on renewable energy sources, as well as the war between Russia and Ukraine, and the resulting impact on natural gas use in European countries.
 The report provides a detailed definition of the sector, analysis of market development and profiles of the key vendors in the space.
 It also provides a summary of the current status of adoption and Transforma Insights’ ten-year forecasts for the market.
 The forecasts include analysis of the number of IoT connections by geography, the technologies used (including splits by 2G, 3G, 4G, 5G, LPWA, short range, satellite and others), as well as the revenue split between module, value-added connectivity and services.
 A full set of forecast data, including country-level forecasts, sector break-downs and public/private network splits, is available through the IoT Forecast tool.

 Report summary

-This report summarises the Transforma Insights view on the ‘Connected Batteries’ IoT market found in the Transforma Insights Connected Things IoT forecast.
+This report summarises Transforma Insights’ views on the ‘Connected Batteries’ IoT market, found in the Transforma Insights Connected Things IoT forecast.

-Mostly concentrated in developed regions such as North America and Europe, the market for batteries is typically triggered by the local electricity utility provider in the case of grid and microgrid, and consumers in the case of in-building and portable batteries.
-The report also describes the reasons for the increasing adoption of batteries such as increasing usage and cost of electricity, focus on renewable energy sources, as well as the war between Russia and Ukraine, and the resulting impact on natural gas use in European countries.
+Mostly concentrated in developed regions such as North America and Europe, the market for batteries is typically triggered by local electricity utility providers in the case of grids and microgrids, and consumers in the case of in-building and portable batteries.
+The report also describes the reasons for the increasing adoption of batteries, such as increasing usage and cost of electricity, focus on renewable energy sources, as well as the war between Russia and Ukraine, and the resulting impact on natural gas use in European countries.

 Key market developments in Connected Batteries Application Group